henry2004y/KeyNotes/contents/flr.md

 ## MHD Theory

-The theory starts from linearized MHD equations, by ignoring pressure, gravity, viscosity and rotation,
+The theory starts from linearized cold MHD equations.
+Recall that the slow mode vanishes in cold MHD, and the fast mode moves at Alfvén speed.
+By ignoring pressure, gravity, viscosity and rotation, we have

 $$
 \begin{aligned}